mygithub23/aws-iac-basics/README.md

 # AWS Infrastructure as Code Basics

-Contains the materials for the INE AWS Engineer IAC Basics course, including lab files.
+This is the public repo that contains the materials for the INE AWS Engineer IAC Basics course, including lab files.